Photos: Coors Field covered in hail after Denver storm

-DENVER (KDVR) — Hail pummeled Coors Field on Thursday as a severe thunderstorm rolled through the Denver metro area.
+DENVER — Hail pummeled Coors Field on Thursday as a severe thunderstorm rolled through the Denver area.

-The storm hit late in the afternoon, also bringing a heavy downpour that flooded roadways, including nearby Interstate 25 during rush-hour traffic.
+The storm hit late in the afternoon, also bringing a heavy downpour that flooded roadways, including nearby Interstate 25 during rush-hour traffic, KDVR reports.

 Thick hail covered the field and seats.
 Coors Field workers were filling buckets with the mixture of water and hail that blocked the dugout doors to the home clubhouse.